 ● Any organization, including government, business, industry, educational, health, media, unions, federations or civil society, registered in India or which is a department/center/campaign under a registered organization in India.

-● The organization has been actively implementing systems/procedures/practices which create a gender sensitive and gender equal environment within their own workplace.
+● The organization has been actively implementing systems/procedures/practices/strategies to mainstream gender both externally and internally.
+Such efforts should not just be limited to programme implementation but have also been working towards creating a gender sensitive and gender equal environment within their own workplace.

 ● Such efforts have been consistent for at least past five years.

 ● Innovative, practical and comprehensive approaches to cultural and political change within the organization towards women’s empowerment or gender equality.

 Rizwan Adatia Foundation (RAF) strives to achieve the improvement in Quality of Life (QoL) of poor and marginalised communities in Asia and Africa through interventions in the areas of health, education, income generation, livelihoods.
 RAF endeavours to touch millions of people by empowering them to become self-reliant, ensuring quality education for the marginalised, inner happiness across the age groups, job opportunities for the deserving youth, food and medical facilities, relief and recovery support to areas facing natural disaster.
 In its bid to address the stated development issues, the Foundation partners with wide array of civil society, private sector and local government agencies, to nurture and expand its development and humanitarian agenda.
 For more information, please log on to www.rizwanadatia.org.